pinchbv/floor/README.md

 # Floor
 **A supportive SQLite abstraction for your Flutter applications.**

 This package is in a very early development stage.
-Better don't use it.
+Better not use it.

 *Floor - the bottom layer of a [Room](https://developer.android.com/topic/libraries/architecture/room).*